BU-ISCIII/relecov-platform/docs/markdown_files/configuration.md

 **After saving the selection** three different tabs appear under Metadata Visualzation:

-- **Fields for Sample**: Shows which fields will be shown for individual samples
+- **Fields for Sample**: Shows which fields will be shown for individual samples.
-- **Fields for Batch**: Shows which fields will be shown for the batch as a whole
+- **Fields for Batch**: Shows which fields will be shown for the batch as a whole.
 - **Delete Fields**: `DELETE` button lets you completely clear the current configuration and start over.

 ![metadata_selected_fields](img/metadata_selected_fields.png)